north-seattle/website/content/pages/coding_standard.md

 ## Python
 Any submission of Python code should closely follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) coding guidelines.
-To ensure a consistent format beyond PEP8, code should be linted with [black](https://github.com/ambv/black), with lines can be up to 100 characters long.
-Imports should be sorted with [isort](https://github.com/timothycrosley/isort).
+To ensure a consistent format beyond PEP8, code should be linted with [black](https://github.com/ambv/black), with a line-length limit of 100 characters.
+Imports should be sorted with [isort](https://github.com/timothycrosley/isort) using black compatible settings.

 Suggested commands before sending a Python pull-request or creating a new repository that utilizes Python code: